LukasWoodtli/WebPage/pelican/content/statistics.md

 Density:

-- always non-negative
+- Always non-negative
-- doesn't need to be continous
+- Doesn't need to be continous
-- doesn't need to be smaller or equal than one
+- Doesn't need to be smaller or equal than one
 - Integrates to one